top of page

 Inundative Biological Control Strategy Project

-In early April, the County Commissioners of Moffat and Routt counties wrote a joint letter to Senators Hickenlooper and Bennet, and Congressmen Neguse and Hurd.
-Their letter outlines the importance of the Yampa River Leafy Spurge Project's contributions to state-mandated weed control, and sums up with:
+In response, in early April 2025, the County Commissioners of Moffat and Routt counties wrote a joint letter to Senators Hickenlooper and Bennet, and Congressmen Neguse and Hurd.
+Their letter outlined the importance of the Yampa River Leafy Spurge Project's contributions to state-mandated weed control, and summed up with:

 "This popular public-private partnership program relies on the use of voluntary participation from willing landowners and deploys volunteers to maximize financial efficiencies.
 It is precisely the type of program that must continue if we are to meet our obligations under Colorado law to manage leafy spurge.
 We ask that you help us in our efforts by advocating for continued federal funding through The Green/Yampa River Inundative Biological Control Strategy Project.
 We stand ready to support you in those advocacy efforts."

-To see a copy of the Commissioners' letter, click HERE.
+To see the full text of the Commissioners' letter, click HERE.

 See also "Routt and Moffat county commissioners call for continued federal funding for invasive weed control," published in the Steamboat Pilot & Today, May 1, 2025.